Oh, I can see your point, but I wouldn't worry about it.

 It's called Google Now, and they rave about it.

-And yet they tell people to turn it Off on their iPhones.
+And yet, they tell people to turn it off on their iPhones.

-Frequent locations is what it is, but that's not the feature.
+Frequent locations is what it is.

-That's just um it stopped.
+And it stopped.

 It stopped.

-Anyway, we gotta go back.
+Anyway, we got to go back.

-Gonna revisit this sound bite frequently, folks.
+Gonna revisit this soundbite frequently, folks.

-Democrat Congresswoman Frederica Wilson on the floor of the House today during one-minute speeches.
+This is Florida Democrat Congresswoman Frederica Wilson on the floor of the House today during one-minute speeches.

 Three months without our girls means that the time is now to keep pressure on the Nigerian government.